Various forms of technology intended to control who could read books have failed.

 On the other hand, giving away books without DRM encourages people to buy more books.
 It works.
 And while I absolutely don’t think giving away books for free is a tactic for everyone, it’s awfully interesting that Cory Doctorow and Baen’s books seem to be less frequently pirated not because they’re free (not all of either entity’s books are free) but because good reasonably priced DRMless content does seem to drive out cracked illegal content on the basis of ease of use, and production quality/readability.

-The remedy is to concentrate on appealing to the majority customer–the honest people who want to pay for their books–and making them available without DRM.
+The remedy is to concentrate on appealing to the majority customer—the honest people who want to pay for their books—and making them available without DRM.
 People like me who love books will buy multiple copies of the same book—we did this before ebooks, and we do it now.
-We’re the real customer‚we actually read our books as well as pay for them.
+We’re the real customer‚ we actually read our books as well as pay for them, and we help sell more books by telling other readers about the books we love.